presquepartout/GetDataCourseProject/CodeBook.md

 ## Analysis Plan

+- To each of the raw data sets, training and test, only the features that are means and standard deviations are selected.
+This is a subset of 66 variables out of 561.
-- To each of the raw data sets, training and test, two columns will be added for subjects and activities.
+- To each data set, two columns will be added for subjects and activities.
 - The data will be merged into a single data set.
-- The variable names will be changed to follow tidy data set guidelines.
+- The 66 variable names will be changed to follow tidy data set guidelines.
 - The activity column will be changed to descriptive factors to follow data set guidelines.
 - A second tidy data set will be created that has the averages of each variable per subject, per activity.